Best Wireless Routers of 2022

 “If I’m paying for a 200-megabit internet connection, can I actually get data that fast with my wireless router?” says Richard Fisco, who oversees electronics testing at Consumer Reports.
 A good router can help you make sure the answer is yes.
 But if you experience problems with dead spots or slow connections, Fisco says, it could be time to go shopping.

-Right now there are 56 models in our ratings, split across two categories: wireless (aka single-unit) and multi-unit mesh WiFi models.
+There are dozens of models in our ratings, split across two categories: multi-unit mesh routers and single-unit wireless routers.

 Netgear Orbi AC1200